Bisphenol A (BPA)

 In animals, mice chronically exposed to BPA and a high-fat, high-cholesterol diet showed accelerated atherosclerosis as compared to control mice who ate the same diet but were not exposed to BPA.
 The exposed mice also had higher levels of non-HDL cholesterol than controls (Kim et al. 2014).
 Animal studies show that BPA causes atherosclerosis and high blood pressure in rodents (reviewed in Gao and Wang 2014, or specific studies such as Saura et al. 2014).
 In mice, BPA exposure during development also exacerbates atherosclerosis during adulthood (Sui et al. 2018).

-Adult exposure to BPA causes fatty liver in lab animals (Sun et al. 2020; Yang et al. 2017); early-life exposure to BPA also enhances non-alcoholic fatty liver disease (NAFLD) in animals (Lin et al. 2019; Shimpi et al. 2017), especially in combination with a high fat diet (Wei et al. 2014; Strakovsky et al. 2015).
+Adult exposure to BPA causes fatty liver in lab animals (Sun et al. 2020; Yang et al. 2017); early-life exposure to BPA also enhances fatty liver and non-alcoholic fatty liver disease (NAFLD) in animals (Fang et al. 2022; Lin et al. 2019; Shimpi et al. 2017), especially in combination with a high fat diet (Wei et al. 2014; Strakovsky et al. 2015).
 Post-weaning exposure also causes NAFLD in mice (Lin et al. 2017).
-Fetal exposure also affects fetal development of the liver in mice (DeBenedictis et al. 2016).
+Fetal exposure also affects fetal development of the liver in mice (DeBenedictis et al. 2016), and exposure during development can contribute to NAFLD in the offspring of obese rats (Dabeer and Raisuddin, 2022).
 BPA's effects on the liver appear to involve mitochondrial dysfunction in liver cells (Khan et al. 2016) and oxidative stress (Vahdati Hassani et al. 2018).
 Nonylphenol also causes fatty liver disease in rats (Yu et al. 2017).
 And in pigs, low doses of BPA cause liver changes that are associated with diabetes and obesity in humans (Thoene et al. 2017).
 BPF and BPAF also affect the liver in animal studies (Meng et al. 2019), as does BPS (Qin et al. 2020).

 After 12 weeks of a high-fat diet, male mice were exposed daily to BPA along with a high-fat diet for 3 weeks.
 BPA amplified diet-induced alteration of key factors involved in glucose and lipid metabolism, liver triglycerides accumulation, increasing the risk of fatty liver disease (Pirozzi et al. 2020).